| Frog-Legs

 frogs are being shipped live to restaurants, he ought to get an

 even better rate, the Live Fish rate, which will save him $25.
+I'm fascinated.
+The clerk warms to his story.

 Frog-Legs gets most of his frogs in the Spring, when the ponds start